 Level/cost of long term sequelae and risk of later premature death.
 Level of sub-clinical infection

-The incubation period is generally 12 to 72 hours
+The incubation period is generally 12 to 72 hours.

-Detailed analysis of range in relation to infectious dose, matrix and strain
+Detailed analysis of range in relation to infectious dose, matrix and strain.

 Mortality may be high among acutely infected animals, particularly cattle, and also among the young and elderly of the human population.
 Mortality rates can vary significantly between the species infected and also the serovar involved.
 The type of strain within a serovar is more important than the serovar itself (virulence factors).

-Quantitative role of management and intercurrent disease to risk of mortality
+Quantitative role of management and intercurrent disease to risk of mortality.

 Infection in most animals and humans resolves spontaneously within a period of weeks.
 Some animals that apparently recover from salmonellosis caused by certain serovars may become permanently infected and a small number may excrete the organism in their faeces for years.
 Others may harbour the disease in a latent form and only excrete the bacterium during periods of stress.
 Infection may circulate within an animal population, being passed to newly introduced animals which then excrete high numbers of organisms that may overcome the ‘immunity’ of some previously exposed animals.
 Infected humans are not allowed to work in food preparation until tests have confirmed that they are no longer shedding the bacterium.

-Details of shedding – variability, time and numbers – in food animals and in humans
+Details of shedding – variability, time and numbers – in food animals and in humans.

 Disease is caused by the rapid multiplication of the bacterium with secreted proteins permitting adhesion and invasion of the epithelial cells of the intestine and loss of fluid and blood from the intestine.
 Proteins that appear to protect the bacterium from destruction by macrophages are also present.
 Once the bacterium has attained its intracellular state the cells metabolism is used to produce bacterial protein and bacteria can accumulate within membrane bound Salmonella containing vacuoles.
-Several serotypes of medical importance, including typhimurium,enteritidis, newport, dublin, and cholerae-suis, are known to harbour virulence plasmids containing genes that code for fimbriae, serum resistance, and other factors, but the full repertoire of virulence mechanisms is very complex, varying between serovars and clonal lines, and is still not fully understood.
+Several serotypes of medical importance, including Typhimurium, Enteritidis, Newport, Dublin, and Choleraesuis, are known to harbour virulence plasmids containing genes that code for fimbriae, serum resistance, and other factors, but the full repertoire of virulence mechanisms is very complex, varying between serovars and clonal lines, and is still not fully understood.
 Systemic infection can result in sepsis within vital organs, bacteraemia and septic shock.

-Key virulence factors that could be targeted for sub-unit vaccines
+Key virulence factors that could be targeted for sub-unit vaccines.

 In 2005 the number of reported cases of salmonellosis in humans was 176,395 giving an incidence rate of 39.2 per 100,000 of the population in the EU.
 By 2008 the number of reported cases had reduced to 133,258 (131,468 confirmed; 26.4:1000 population).
-By 2009, it had reduced to 108 614 cases.
-This reduction has resulted largely from improved control of S.enteritidis in poultry, but there has been an increase in S.typhimurium, thought to be largely associated with increased pig meat- related cases in Denmark and in monophasic DT193 variants originating from pigs in many European countries.In 2015 the number of reported cases of salmonellosis in humans was 64,625 for the EU (European Food Safety Authority (EFSA) and European Centre for Disease Prevention and Control (ECDC) 2017).
+By 2009, it had reduced to 108,614 cases.
+This reduction has resulted largely from improved control of S. Enteritidis in poultry, but there has been an increase in S. Typhimurium, thought to be largely associated with increased pig meat- related cases in Denmark and in monophasic DT193 variants originating from pigs in many European countries.In 2015 the number of reported cases of salmonellosis in humans was 64,625 for the EU (European Food Safety Authority (EFSA) and European Centre for Disease Prevention and Control (ECDC) 2017).

-True level of under-diagnoses in most MS. Possible role of sero-surveillance and sentinel groups
+True level of under-diagnoses in most MS. Possible role of sero-surveillance and sentinel groups.